It can be used to treat acid reflux and indigestion.

-Gaviscon’s unique soothing liquid formula provides fast, soothing and long-lasting relief from acid reflux and heartburn, day or night.
+Gaviscon’s unique soothing liquid formula provides fast, soft and long-lasting relief from acid reflux and heartburn, day or night.
 Available in frozen fruit and mint with refreshing flavors.

 Gaviscon key facts

 It is usual to take Gaviscon after meals and at bedtime.
-Do not give Gaviscon to a child younger than 12 years old, unless your doctor prescribes it.
-It is safe to take acetaminophen at the same time as Gaviscon, but do not have ibuprofen or aspirin.
+Do not give Gaviscon to a child younger than 12 years old unless your doctor prescribes it.
+It is safe to take acetaminophen simultaneously as Gaviscon, but do not have ibuprofen or aspirin.

-If you bought gaviscon without a prescription, do not take it for more than 7 days without consulting a doctor.
+If you bought Gaviscon without a prescription, do not take it for more than seven days without consulting a doctor.
 There are different types of Gaviscon.
 Ask your doctor or pharmacist which one is best for you.

 Gaviscon is a medicine that relieves reflux.
-It is important to know that the Gaviscon formula varies from country to country.
+It is essential to know that the Gaviscon formula varies from country to country.
 The US version is not very useful.
-The formula sold in the UK is much more effective against reflux.
+The procedure sold in the UK is much more effective against reflux.

 Gaviscon liquid foam is activated when it comes in contact with stomach acid.
 Once ingested, the foam creates a protective barrier between the upper part of your stomach and your esophagus (throat).